A glossary of sexual terms

 terms.
 This difference in definitions can greatly complicate attempts at

 dialogue.
 Perhaps that is why the differences exist.
-The person who defines the terms has already almost won the debate.
+The person who defines the terms has already gone a long way towards winning the debate.

 Consider two examples: